Enjoying our puzzle hints?

 Actually belongs to: STARTS OF ONE-WORD JAMES BOND MOVIE TITLES

-Moon might seem like a type of bag, but it's actually a James Bond movie title
+Moon can refer to a type of bag, but in this context, it's a James Bond movie title

 Today's Tricky Traps — Red Herrings Explained